 We take positions from time to time in the freight forward market, either as a hedge to a physical contract or as a speculative position.
 All such contracts are fully settled in cash through what we consider reputable clearing houses on a daily basis, as such there are no balances relating to FFAs on the Consolidated Balance Sheets.
-Credit risk exists to the extent that our
+Credit risk exists to the extent that our counterparties are unable to perform under the FFA contracts but this risk is considered remote as well as participants post collateral security for their positions.

-As of December 31, 2021, we had long positions through FFA of net 500 days with maturity in 2022 and we had long positions of net 180 days with maturity in 2023.
+As of December 31, 2022, we had long positions through FFA of net 735 days with maturity in 2023.